nasrinoulu/Most_Common_Python_job_question_answer/Readme.md

 # 3) What is the difference between list and tuple?
 The difference between list and tuple is that list is mutable while tuple is not.
 Tuple can be hashed, for example., as a key for dictionaries.

+# 4) How are arguments passed by value or by reference?
+Everything in Python is an object, and all variables hold references to the objects.
+The reference values are according to the functions.
+Therefore, you cannot change the value of the references.
+However, you can change the objects if it is mutable.